imfatant/test/README.md

     scan off
     exit

-Then finally, hook it all up:
+Then finally, hook it all up (or after booting up):

+    pulseaudio --start
     echo "connect <Bluetooth speaker's MAC address>" | bluetoothctl pactl list  # <--- Use this to check that your Bluetooth device is listed as available to PulseAudio. pacmd set-card-profile 0 a2dp_sink
     aplay /usr/share/sounds/alsa/Front_Center.wav

-After a reboot, you need only type:

-    pulseaudio --start
-    echo "connect <Bluetooth speaker's MAC address>" | bluetoothctl pacmd set-card-profile 0 a2dp_sink
 That's all there is to it.
 By the way, if you're going to use a speech synthesizer, I recommend Festival.